DNXLabs/terraform-aws-waf/README.md

 # terraform-aws-waf

-This module creates a Global WAF Web Acl to be used with Cloudfront
+This module creates a Global Web Application Firewall (WAF) Web Acl to be used with Cloudfront

+In this module you can deploy dynamic rules to set for:
+ - SQL Injection
+ - Cross Site Scripting
+ - IP Blacklist
+ - Network Blacklist

 ## Usage